tomzx/blog.tomrochette.com-content/agi/presentations/general-learning-algorithms/article.md

 ## Context

 This is a summary of the notes I've taken while listening to the presentation by Demis Hassabis available at https://www.youtube.com/watch?v=08Cl7ii6viY.
 It builds on the presentation [Systems Neuroscience and AGI](systems-neuroscience-and-agi) but can be watched on its own.
+This presentation covers most of the content in the presentation https://www.youtube.com/watch?v=rbsqaJwpu6A as well.

 ## Learned in this study